samuelc92/study-annotations/devops/kubernetes.md

 ## Kubernetes

- - Pods, or groups of containers, can group together container images developed by different teams into a single deployable unit.
  - Kubernetes services provide load balancing, naming, and discovery to isolate one microservice from another.
  - Namespaces provide isolation and access control, so that each microservice can control the degree to which other services interact with it.
  - Ingress objects provide an easy-to-use frontend that can combine multiple microservices into a single externalized API surface area.